Peppe1604/Analog-Digital-Clock/README.md

 ---

-## Autore
+## Author

 **Giuseppe**
-📬 Contributi, domande o suggerimenti?
-Sentiti libero di aprire una *pull request* o contattarmi!
+📬 Contributions, questions or suggestions?
+Feel free to open a *pull request* or contact me!

 ---

-> ⭐ *Se ti piace il progetto, lascia una stella alla repo!*
+> ⭐ *If you like the project, leave a star on the repo!*